 Most gradation tests for construction aggregates indicate that compliance grade test sieves are acceptable for testing.
 These off-the-shelf sieves comply with basic manufacturing tolerances noted in ASTM E11, but the opening sizes of the individual sieves have not been directly measured.
 Having two or more sets of these sieves in use at the same time is a cost-effective way to speed up the sieving process.
 One set can be working in the sieve shaker while separate fractions from the other are weighed and recorded.

 Shaking the aggregate samples through the sieves by hand is permissible in most test methods, but very time consuming, with poor repeatability.
 Sieve shakers for standard round test sieves and testing screens for large samples of coarse aggregates automate the separation process, adding better accuracy while freeing up lab personnel for other tasks.
-An earlier Gilson blog post, An Expert Guide to Selecting a Sieve Shaker, along with Gilson’s video, offer additional guidance on selecting a sieve shaker.

 Most of the time, you have the option of weighing and recording the separated material retained on individual sieves using either the cumulative or fractional method as explained in our video, The Cumulative Method and the Fractional Method of Sieve Analysis of Fine and Coarse Aggregates.
 This simply means that in the fractional method, you place each separated portion on the balance, determine the mass, and remove it before placing the next.